Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class7/README.md

 In class6, we learned how to perform basic and functional genome annotation using Prokka and Eggnog.
 Now we will perform some more targeted genome annotation and attempt to identify specific antibiotic resistance genes and mutations in a set of genomes.

 - First, we will create custom BLAST databases to identify specific antibiotic resistance genes of interest in a set of genomes.
-- Second, We will use the tool [ARIBA - Antimicrobial Resistance Identification By Assembly](https://github.com/sanger-pathogens/ariba/wiki) to identify the complete set of antibiotic resistance genes in our genomes (i.e. the resistome) by mapping reads to CARD database.
+- Second, We will use the tool [AMRFinderPlus](https://www.ncbi.nlm.nih.gov/pathogens/antimicrobial-resistance/AMRFinder/) to identify the complete set of antibiotic resistance genes in our genomes (i.e. the resistome) by comparing to a reference database of curated resistance genes and mutations.
-- Then, we will explore Ariba summary reports to gain insights into the types of resistance genes that our genome contains.
+- Then, we will write some shell scripts to explore amrfinderplus results

 ![roadmap](comp_genomics.png)

-For BLAST and ARIBA, we will be looking at 8 *Klebsiella pneumoniae* genomes from human and environmental sources.
-Six of these genomes are from [this paper](https://www.pnas.org/content/112/27/E3574), and the other two are sequences from our lab.
+For BLAST and AMRFinderPlus, we will be looking at 8 *Klebsiella pneumoniae* genomes from human and environmental sources.
+Two of the genomes are from [this paper](https://www.pnas.org/content/112/27/E3574), and the other two are sequences from our lab.
 We are interested in learning more about potential differences in the resistomes of human and environmental isolates.

 Determine which genomes contain KPC genes using [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi)
 ----------------------------------------------------